morrowind-modding/tes3cs-manual/content/getting-started/tutorials/landscape-tutorial.md

   - Landscape Tutorial
 description: Landscaping is one of the key ways you can use in the Construction Set to give an area a unique look.
 ---
-You’ll probably want to read the tutorial on World Building first.
-Landscaping is one of the key ways you can use in the _Construction Set_ to give an area a unique look.
+You’ll probably want to read the [[getting-started/tutorials/index|tutorial]] on World Building first. [[building-and-editing/landscape/index|Landscaping]] is one of the key ways you can use in the _Construction Set_ to give an area a unique look.

 ## 1. &nbsp; &nbsp; Load your plugin file.